-Community Meals

-"Great conversations develop

--conversations

-about faith,

-ministry in the

-ministry in the

-academy and

-church."

-around the tables

-E ating together is one of the most important things we do to establish and express community.
+Community Meals ating together is one of the most important things we do to establish and express community.
 Eating is the context for establishing relationships and transforming casual relationships into deep lifelong commitments.
 There is no pecking order in our eating.
-Sometimes a student will eat with a particular faculty member, but mostly students and

-faculty sit down at the nearest table to talk and to get acquainted more fully with a person from another class.
+Sometimes a student will eat with a particular faculty member, but mostly students and faculty sit down at the nearest table to talk and to get acquainted more fully with a person from another class.

-Karen Lewis, our food service director, together with her family, loves to cook.
-They are there from early in the morning to late at night to serve fresh, delicious homemade food and scrumptious desserts.

 Great conversations develop around the tables: conversations about faith, ministry in the academy and ministry in the church.
-Sometimes discouraged hearts are lifted; other times a word of wisdom and direction is heard; but most of all, deep bonds are established and wounds are healed as people talk through ministry issues and learn

-from each other.
+Sometimes discouraged hearts are lifted; other times a word of wisdom and direction is heard; but most of all, deep bonds are established and wounds are healed as people talk through ministry issues and learn from each other.
 Ministries are empowered.
 Lifelong relationships are made.
 Fellowship, even fun, is experienced by all.
 "Eating together is one of the most important things we do to establish and express community."

-Location: Jacksonville, Florida
+Student Life Location: Jacksonville, Florida

 Jacksonville is situated on the St. Johns River in the historic First Coast region of Northeast Florida.
 The Jacksonville metropolitan area's proximity to area lakes, beaches, world-class golf courses and other outdoor attractions have made this community a popular locale for both residents and visitors.
 Nearby historic attractions include St. Augustine (the nation's oldest city), Ft.
 Caroline National Monument (settled by the French Huguenots in 1564), Kingsley Plantation (Ft.
 George Island, built in 1792) and the Golden Isles of southeast Georgia (Cumberland Island, Jekyll Island, and St. Simons Island).
 Jacksonville is just a few miles from the majestic Atlantic Ocean.
 The semi-tropical, sun-kissed climate enjoys seasonal fluctuations but remains relatively temperate year-round.
 Campus Hendricks Avenue Baptist Church (HAB) hosts the Institute for Worship Studies.
 The church is located at 4001 Hendricks Ave., Jacksonville, FL.
-HAB has a large, beautiful campus with a new sanctuary that is only Student Life eight years old.
+HAB has a large, beautiful campus with a new sanctuary that is only eight years old.
 It is situated just a few blocks from the picturesque St. Johns River in San Marco, an historic part of Jacksonville located just south of downtown.
 Particular outreach emphases of the church include fine arts, sports, special needs children and adults, and counseling.
 Additionally, three immigrant congregations hold weekly worship services at the church.
 Morning chapels and evening worship practicums are held in the elegant main church building.
 Classes are convened in various classrooms around the HAB campus.
 The church's fellowship hall serves as the refectory and activity hub for the week.
 The Family Life Center Building houses the school's administrative offices, library and student lounge with wireless internet access.
 A small bookstore is located on campus.
 There are a number of grocery stores, shops, malls and restaurants nearby, some within walking distance of the campus.
 Housing IWS students have a few options available for housing during the on-campus sessions.
-Current housing information may be found in the Student Life section of the website at iws.edu/student-life/ intensives/housing.
+Current housing information may be found in the Student Life section of the website at iws.edu/student-life/intensives/housing.
 1. IWS makes arrangements at a nearby hotel to reserve a block of rooms for students at a reduced rate.
 Please visit the web address above to see what the official IWS hotel is for each session.
 Students may also choose to select a different hotel in the area.
 Other available hotels are also listed on our website.
 Some students share rooms to help reduce the cost incurred from staying in a hotel.
 Regardless of which hotel option students choose, they are responsible for making their own reservations and for the cost of the hotel.